rgorenko/calculator/README.md

 New operators can be added in OperatorProvider.
 Their will be registered in OperatorsRegistry after that.
 During user's input of new operation application checks that our system has support of this operation.
 It provides safety - application's flow do not handle row user's input but handle strict types of operators that supported by system.
-Similar approach used for CommandsProvider and CommandsRegistry Memory for operands intentionally limited by two numbers.
+Similar approach used for CommandsProvider and CommandsRegistry.
+Memory for operands intentionally limited by two numbers.

 ##### Ideas for future